 During a workcamp (that is how the volunteering projects are called) you will meet people from different countries, and from Finland as well.
 The basic idea of a workcamp is that volunteers from different countries work together on a project that benefits the local community.
 The camps usually last from ten days to three weeks.
 The work does not typically require special skills.
-It is important that people who take part in KVT’s camps can speak English, because it is the language used during the camps.
-You need to be at least 18 years old, but younger people can attend with their parents.
+It is important that people who take part in KVT’s camps can speak English because it is the language used during the camps.
+You need to be at least 18 years old to participate, but younger people can apply to participate with their parents.
 Volunteers live together during the camp, in a basic accommodation provided by the camp host.
 It is useful to look for camps near where you live, in order to create contacts with the local host organisation and the Finnish participants, in case you want to stay in touch with them after the workcamp.

 How to apply?